Intra cytoplasmic sperm injection

 ICSI differs from IVF and natural conception in the following way:

 In nature, following ovulation and intercourse, the sperm and the egg meet in the Fallopian tubes and the sperm breaks through the wall of the egg in an attempt to “become one with it” (fertilise it to make an embryo).
-In IVF the egg and sperm are taken from the body and put into a special liquid called media.
-This liquid is made to contain all the substances that are found in the liquid found in the Fallopian tube naturally.
-The egg and sperm in the mixture are kept at body temperature in an incubator in an exceptionally sterile environment and left there overnight to allow the sperm to naturally break through the wall of the egg and fertilise it.
+In IVF, the egg and sperm are taken from the body and put into a special liquid called media.
+This liquid is made to contain all the substances that is present in the liquid found in the Fallopian tube naturally.
+The egg and sperm in the mixture are kept at body temperature, in an incubator within an exceptionally sterile environment and left there overnight to allow the sperm to naturally break through the wall of the egg and fertilise it.

-Intra cytoplasmic sperm injection (ICSI) on the other hand involves direct injection of sperm into the eggs by a skilled embryologist with specialised laboratory equipment – the cytoplasm being the inside of the egg.
-This has to be done when the sperm quality and motility are extremely poor and it is anticipated that the sperm will not penetrate the outer capsule of the egg.
-It can also be done when few eggs are retrieved in an attempt to minimise a unrecognised sperm factor from further diminishing the number of fertilised embryos achieve in that cycle.
+Intra Cytoplasmic Sperm Injection (ICSI) on the other hand involves direct injection of sperm into the eggs by a skilled embryologist with specialised laboratory equipment – the cytoplasm being the inside of the egg.
+This has to be done when the sperm quality and motility is extremely poor and it is anticipated that the sperm will not penetrate the outer capsule of the egg.
+It can also be done when few eggs are retrieved in an attempt to minimise a unrecognised sperm factor from further diminishing the number of fertilised embryos achieved in that cycle.

 How Is ICSI Performed?

 There are basically five simple steps to ICSI which include the following:

 - The mature egg is held with a specialised pipette